kissmetrics/km-support/_posts/2012-10-19-local-development.md

 author: Eric Fung
 summary: Don't use KISSmetrics with `localhost` as your development environment; provide a custom domain name to set your cookies.
 ---
-Web browsers do not let you set cookies to `localhost`.
+When you set cookies for `localhost`, your browser does not keep them as you navigate around.
 So, the parts of our JavaScript library that use cookies will behave differently than what you would normally see in production on a live site.
 Namely:

 * Your KM identity changes around when browsing from page to page.
 * The `Visited Site` event is triggered on each page load.